 If your area is still feeling too hot for comfort, stay on your guard.
 Though fall is coming soon, you or a member of your family could still get a heat-related illness if you don’t take steps to prevent it.
 We’ve written previously about how to avoid indoor heat stroke, but below, we’ll help you learn the differences between the heat-related illnesses and how to treat each one.

 Heat cramps are not fun.
 You’ll experience short, painful spasms in your muscles, most commonly in your legs and shoulders.
-If you do intense manual labor or exercise when it’s hot, your chances of getting heat cramps go up.
+If you do intense manual labor or exercise when it’s hot, your chance of getting heat cramps rises.

 Doctors aren’t quite sure what causes heat cramps.
 However, we do know that sweating excessively can lead to them, which means that they may be caused by electrolyte imbalances.
 Electrolytes are minerals in your bloodstream that carry an electrical current to your muscles, helping them contract.
 However, when you sweat, you lose water and electrolytes, meaning that your blood has too few to function properly.